vust

 What the photo path can and can't read

 Printed textbook pages, worksheets and screenshots read reliably; neat handwriting usually works; dim, skewed or tiny photos may fail — and a failed read costs nothing, you just get a retry hint.
 One problem per photo works best.
-Reading is free; the solve itself is 4✦, same price as a typed task.
+Reading is free; the solve itself costs the same $0.20 as a typed task, stated up front and charged when the problem is routed.

 Add constraints in the photo caption — «решите через дискриминант», «8 класс» — and the solver takes them into account.